Key supplements for neuropathy including B vitamins, alpha-lipoic acid, and omega-3s.

 Key Takeaways

 Neuropathy can be a challenging condition to manage, but supplements like B vitamins, alpha-lipoic acid, acetyl-L-carnitine, NAC, curcumin, and fish oil offer potential benefits.
 These supplements may help reduce pain, support nerve repair, and improve overall nerve function.
+When combined with lifestyle changes, they can also play a role in efforts to reverse nerve damage.

 - Always consult your doctor before starting any supplements.